 Depending on their style and vision, influencers can be categorized into different personalities such as activist, informer, authority, etc.

 It is your responsibility to figure out the type of influencer you need in order to fulfill the ultimate objective of your campaign.

 This is one of the most crucial aspects of influencer targeting.
-The niche in which an influencer operates, defines their target audience.
+The niche in which an influencer operates defines their target audience.

 You should collaborate with an influencer who is active in the same (or at least, similar) niche as yours.

 It is not mandatory that you stick to a single niche.
-Depending on your product or service, you can work with influencer across multiple niches.
+Depending on your product or service, you can work with influencers across multiple niches.
 However, you must ensure that each niche is relevant to your brand.